Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 2. Is this person reachable?
 Even on weekends?

-3. Who is the proxy if the person is not reachable?
+3. Who is the deputy if this person is unreachable?

-4. Does the proxy have the same authority?
+4. Does the deputy have the same authority?

-If you're unsure about any of these questions, you've just identified your first to-do.
+If you are unsure about any of these questions, you have just identified your first to-do.

-(And if you realize you need support to build a complete crisis organization – that's what we do.)
+(And if you realize you need support building a complete crisis organization—this is exactly what we do.)

 Further Reading